MSLNZ/msl-equipment/docs/resources/index.md

 ## Create a resource

 To create a new resource you must create a class that inherits from [Interface][msl.equipment.schema.Interface] and specify the manufacturer and model number (product series) that the resource can be used for.
-This inheritance may also be acquired by sub-classing from one of the [interface][connections-interfaces] protocols (see also [Multiple interfaces][]).
+This inheritance may also be acquired by sub-classing from one of the [interface][connections-interfaces] protocols.

 The following example shows how to create a new resource for equipment that use the RS-232 protocol for communication.
 The values specified for the `manufacturer` and `model` support a [regular-expression pattern](https://regexr.com/){:target="_blank"}.